gsutil supports URI wildcards. For example, the command:

 gsutil ls gs://bucket/*/obj5

-gsutil will perform a /-delimited top-level bucket listing and then one bucket listing for each subdirectory, for a total of 3 bucket listings:
+gsutil performs a /-delimited top-level bucket listing and then one bucket listing for each subdirectory, for a total of 3 bucket listings:

 GET /bucket/?delimiter=/ GET /bucket/?prefix=dir1/obj5&delimiter=/ GET /bucket/?prefix=dir2/obj5&delimiter=/

-The more bucket listings your wildcard requires, the slower and more expensive it will be.
+The more bucket listings your wildcard requires, the slower and more expensive it becomes.
 The number of bucket listings required grows as: